facebookexperimental/libunifex/doc/api_reference.md

 into an optional.
 The result is a sender that never completes with done, reporting cancellation by completing with an empty optional.

-This function only accepts `typed_sender`s that complete with either `void` or a single type.
+This function only accepts `sender`s that complete with either `void` or a single type.

 For example: